4.1 Complex Number

 is the imaginary unit.

-The real part of the complex number, , is
+The real part of the complex number,

 , and